FreeDevz/docker-data-platform/README.md

 ### 2. Overview of Installation Order
 Install in the following order:
 1. minio
+2. postgres
-2. hive-metastore (hiveserver2 is optional)
+3. hive-metastore (hiveserver2 is optional)
-3. trino
+4. trino
-4. airflow
+5. airflow